-Why Outdoor, Imaginative Play Is so Critical to Your Child's Development
+Why Outdoor Imaginative Play Is So Critical to Your Child's Development?

 We are all well-aware that the current definition of ‘play’ has changed significantly since the days when we were growing up playing outside, pretending we didn't hear Mum and Dad's calls to come inside for dinner.

 While it is no crime to hand over your iPad to your little one to enjoy 30 minutes of peaceful silence here and there, it is essential to remember the importance of encouraging outside play that includes an interaction with the physical environment to develop fundamental motor skills and positive personality traits such as confidence and creativity.

 "They are the ones waiting an hour to see you and are still giggling when you get in the room" - Dr Kathleen Berchelmann

 Dr Kathleen Berchelmann (@MomDocKathleen) is a paediatric specialist working at 3 separate children’s hospitals and sees the most extreme cases of stressed, depressed and anxious kids.
 "It's frightening" she says, “They went to camp once, they say, and that was wonderful.”
 But when she inquires about healthy activities in the kids' lives, almost none of them mention anything to do with outdoor play.

 Berchelmann says her most happy and carefree patients report opposite responses, these are the kids that were raised with the encouragement to explore outside and play with freedom, using their minds to create imaginary scenarios and adventures.
 "They are the ones waiting an hour to see you and are still giggling when you get in the room," she said.